FAQ- Frequently Asked Questions-

 Q) How do you recommend hanging them?

 Each of my paintings is ready to be hung.
-I use a saw-toothed self leveling bar on the back for hanging.
+I use a saw-toothed self leveling bar on the back for hanging for most pieces.
 I do not like traditional wires and hooks as they are unreliable for the long term (tend to ware out and rust over the years and can also un bend and unravel).
 I highly recommend checking any existing paintings and mirrors you have and changing them to self levelling bars as they are safer and easier to hang with.
-The best part of this type of hanging style, is you can essentially hold the painting up to the wall where you want to hang it, gently run the back of the painting where the leveling bar is on the wall and it leaves a mark, then use a screw to install (you may need a drywall anchor if on drywall).
+The best part of this type of hanging style, is you can essentially hold the painting up to the wall where you want to hang it, gently rub the back of the painting where the leveling bar is on the wall and it leaves a mark, then use a screw to install (you may need a drywall anchor if on drywall).

 Q) How can I clean/dust the paintings?

-This nice thing about the matte charcoal/soot/ash portion of the paintings is they wont collect dust.
+This nice thing about the matte charcoal/soot/ash portion of the paintings is it wont collect dust.
 The shiny acrylic portions of it will though.
 To dust, please use a soft, clean and dry microfibre cloth and gently wipe the sides, top and painted portions on painting. you may need to use a q-tip for the smaller sections if it really needs it (but that would take years I think to build up that much) Pleaes contact me if you would like guidance with the cleaning process.
 The key is to never touch the charcoal areas....

 Q) How can I ship/store your artwork